Shota Rustaveli Theatre and Film University: History

 The first attempt to create a drama school in Georgia related to School Dramas in the Seminaries of Telavi (1782) and Tbilisi (1855), where by law it was possible to play “a comedy or any other conspicuous play once a week.”
 In 1880, the Statute of the Dramatic Society provided for it to “hold theater classes and temporary courses to prepare and train artists."

 In 1912, Lado Meskhishivili attempted to establish drama courses and set up regulations.

 In 1918, Giorgi Jabadari founded a studio and brought to it internationally acclaimed actors such as V. Anjaparidze, U. Chkheidze, A. Vasadze and Sh.
 Ghambashidze.

 In 1922, a Drama Studio established under the leadership of A. Pagava, which according to the Resolution of the Council of People's Commissars dated October 10, 1922 (Protocol N 31), became the basis of the "Institute of Performing Arts."
 Studio participants enrolled to the second year.
 An additional enlistment for courses also announced.

 The first rector of the institute was Akaki Paghava, the artistic director was Kote Marjanishvili, and the teachers were prominent scientists: I. Javakhishvili, D. Uznadze, G. Chubinashvili, A. Shanidze, G. Akhvlediani, A. Natishvili.
 The theater directors were A. Akhmeteli, M. Koreli, and the writers K. Gamsakhurdia, G. Robakidze, N. Shiukashvili.
 In 1924, the first 21 graduated from the institute.
 Among the graduates were: A. Khorava, V. Godziashvili, S. Takaishvili, T. Tsulukidze, M. Mrevlishvili, P. Kobakhidze, P. Kandelaki, P. Murghulia, G.Kuprashvili, N. Shengelaia, S.Chelidze, and others.

 In 1927, the Institute ceased to function.
 New studios formed at the studio of the Rustaveli Theater in 1927–1935, which together with Sandro Akhmeteli was led by Akaki Vasadze, and later in 1935-1939 by Akaki Khorava.

 The Training Program of the Studio and the level of graduate specialists is equivalent to other modern colleges.
 The Studio has trained actors for the theaters of Batumi, Abkhazia, Ossetia, Checheno-Ingushetia.

 The Rustaveli Theater Studio taught 152 actors between 1927, and 1939.

 A Studio was also established also in the Marjanishvili theater, where D. Janelidze had worked.

 In 1933, A. Paghava built “Higher Courses of Performing Arts."
 Film Actor's Courses founded at the 'State Film Industry.'

 On September 1, 1939, by resolution of the Government in the Akaki Khorava and Akaki Pagava initiative, the Theater Institute was reestablished by the Rustaveli Theater and other Studios.
 The rector was A. Khorava and the deputy minister A. Paghava.

 After A. Khorava the rectors were: D. Aleksidze, M. Kveselava, L. Kiknadze, I. Tavadze, E. Gugushvili, G. Zhordania, G. Lortkipanidze, G. Margvelashvili, N. Chkhaidze, G. Margvelashvili.
+G.Shalutashvili.

 In 1992, the Theater Institute was renamed as the State Theater and Film Institute.

 In 2002, the institute was transformed into a university.